hi-rustin/hi-rustin.rs/_posts/2023-07-03-use-trycmd-to-test-your-rust-cli.md

     └── input.txt
 ```

-If your CLI will write some files, you can use a same name directory with `.out` suffix to store the output files.
-For example, if your CLI read the `input.txt` file and write the `output.txt` file.
-You can put the `output.txt` file in `tests/cmd/input.out/output.txt`.
+If your CLI involves writing output files, you can utilize a directory with the same name as the test file but with a `.out` suffix to store the generated output files.
+For instance, if your CLI reads the `input.txt` file and writes the `output.txt` file, you can place the `output.txt` file in the directory `tests/cmd/input.out/output.txt`.

 ```console
 tree tests/cmd